christophernhill/wspeedi-sigularity/README.md

  2. configuring the container on our cluster

- 3. accessing the container in a Slurm job usinf an ssh tunnel
+ 3. accessing the container in a Slurm job using an ssh tunnel

 ## Background material